REGARDLESS OF POLITICS, THE ECONOMY, OR TECHNOLOGICAL TRENDS, PEOPLE HAVE TO EAT.

 The faculty and staff truly care about you, not only as a student but as a person, and set you up for career success — people will always need to eat and there will always be a demand for FIM.” – Sarah Lokey, FIM student

 Interested in becoming an AFRE undergraduate?
-Contact our excellent advisors Dale Elshoff or Ruthi Bloomfield to schedule an advising appointment, or go here to learn more about AFRE career opportunities and resources.
+Go here to learn more about AFRE career opportunities and resources.